marut97/GoToCommands/README.md

 6. Might not work for solutions with deeply nested subprojects and solution folders

 ## Version Details:
 1.5.1 - Fixing extension load time issues.
-        Fixing Go To Test bug where non header or cpp files could be opened
+        Fixing Go To Test bug where non header or cpp files could be opened.
-        Fixing Go To Test bug where Go To Test was available for non VS project items 1.5 - Go To Test/Class
+        Fixing Go To Test bug where Go To Test was available for non VS project items.
+1.5 - Go To Test/Class
 1.4 - Go to Header/Code